© 2018, J. Joy "Sistah Joy" Matthews Alford

 In my early years as a poet of conscience, I sought to collaborate with like-minded poets in sharing messages of social significance.
 In 1995, I founded the poetry group, Collective Voices.
 What began as a sisterhood of poets has today evolved into an ensemble of poets, no longer a sisterhood, but which continues to lift messages of social relevance.
 Collective Voices, whose members currently include Sylvia Dianne "Ladi Di" Beverly, Andre "Brenardo" Taylor and me, J. Joy "Sistah Joy" Matthews Alford, has written and performed our inspirational, motivational and empowerment poetry on radio and television; and has performed at local, national and international events.
 Collective Voices' international debut was in London, England in 1998.
 We are published individually and as an ensemble, and our works have appeared in numerous anthologies.
 We continue to perform, accept public speaking engagements and book-signing requests, facilitate poetry workshops and present our work before culturally diverse inter-generational audiences.

-In 2005 I was requested to co-produce and host a poetry-oriented program on the County local access station.
-Since that time I have gone on to produce and host Sojourn with Words, along with the show's Executive Producer, Curtis Crutchfield, at CTV Studios in Largo, Maryland.
-The show has earned national recognition (2 Telly awards) for excellence in cultural programming and arts entertainment.
+In 2005 I was requested to co-produce and host a poetry-oriented program on the Prince George's County local access station.
+Since that time I have gone on to produce and host Sojourn with Words.
+Over the years the show has earned national recognition earning 2 Telly awards for excellence in cultural programming and arts entertainment.
 Sojourn with Words airs in Prince George's County on CTV (Comcast Ch.
 76 and Verizon Ch.
-42) 2-3 times weekly.
+42) 3 times weekly.
 Poets interested in being featured should email me at Poetsistahjoy@aol.com with Sojourn with Words Poet in the subject line.

-Dates are subject to change due to weather and church scheduling conflicts, so guests are encouraged to contact Poetry@ebenezerame.org for schedule confirmations.
-Official announcements are available at least 3 weeks in advance.
-All Poetry & Praise Open Mic services are free and open to the community.
-A free-will offering is accepted.
-Celebrations most often include performances by the Malcolm X Drummers and Dancers.
-Refreshments (heavy hors d'oeuvres) are served.
+Contact Poetry@ebenezerame.org for schedule confirmations.
+Official announcements (flyers, email announcements and social media postings) are available 2-3 weeks in advance.
 All ages are welcomed.
 Inquiries, comments and membership requests to join the Ebenezer A.M.E.
 Church Poetry Ministry may be directed to Poetry@ebenezerame.org or the Poetry Ministry Hotline at 301.265.8254.